 - No new hardware necessary

-Jive offers different plans that are suitable for any sized hotel.
+GoToConnect offers different plans that are suitable for any sized hotel.
 Its enterprise-grade hosted communications is ideal for mid-market to enterprise hotels; the system operates on the cloud, has an an SLA of 99.999% uptime, and provides customers with redundancy, call failover, scalability, and high availability.
-Jive also comes with 80+ features and gives business owners access to its API if they want to build their own custom integrations.
+GoToConnect also comes with 80+ features and gives business owners access to its API if they want to build their own custom integrations.

 - Easy set-up and onboarding

 - Unlimited auto-attendants, voicemail boxes, local & long distance calling

 - Visual dial plan editor to set up your phone system